etm0029/etm0029/README.md

 # Hello, I'm Ethan

-I am a Sophomore at the Auburn University Honors College with a profound interest in technology and solving problems with an eagerness to learn.
+I am a Junior at the Auburn University Honors College with a profound interest in technology and solving problems with an eagerness to learn.

 ## Objective